Taduno's Song

 Sobre este título

-The day a stained brown envelope reaches Taduno from his homeland, he knows that the time has come to return from exile.
-Arriving full of hope, the musician discovers that his people no longer recognize him and no one recalls his voice.
+The day a stained brown envelope is delivered from Taduno’s homeland, he knows that the time has come to return from exile.
+Arriving full of hope, the musician discovers that his people no longer recognize him, and no one recalls his voice.
 His girlfriend, Lela, has disappeared, abducted by government agents.
-He wanders through his house in search of clues, but all traces of his old life have been erased.
-As he becomes aware that all that is left of himself is an emptiness, Taduno finds new purpose: to unravel the mystery of his lost life and find his lost love.
+Taduno wanders through his house in search of clues, but all traces of his old life have been erased.
+As he becomes aware that all that is left of himself is an emptiness, Taduno finds new purpose: to unravel the mystery of his lost life and to find his lost love.
 But soon he must face a difficult decision: to fight the power or save his woman, to sing for love or for his people.

 Resumo da Crítica